appsparkler/study/web/performance/stephen-grider/advanced-node-js.md

 console.log(Date.now()); crypto.pbkdf2('a', 'b', 100000, 512, 'sha512', () => {console.log(Date.now())})
 ```
 - this efficiency is handle by `Thread pool` managed by the `libuv` library
+- What functions use the thread-pool? - All fs functions
+- All networking related operations are not handled by V8 or libuv, they are instead handed over to OS Aysnc/Networking Helpers.
+- What functions in node std library use the OS's async features? - almost everything around networking for all OSs.
+    - the tasks under OS are reflected in our `pendingOsTasks` array.